Portrait Tattoos and Their Meanings

 Take a Photo

 Due to the fact that tattoo artists go into great detail with their portrait work, you should bring in a high resolution photo of what you want.
-This is especially true of family members.
-You want the artist to be able to capture their likeness as closely as possible.

 A good photo will help the tattoo artist to single out and render details correctly.
 A good rule of thumb here: make sure the photo is big enough for the tattoo artist to see all of the detail so they can render it correctly.